- Start date: April & October

 Learning methods include:

-- face-to-face teaching by Strathclyde University staff in Malaysia
+- face-to-face teaching by Strathclyde University staff

 - regular local counselling support at our local partner in your country

 - home/private study with specially prepared core learning materials